 What support resources are available to nursing school students at the Cincinnati campus?

-“AZN provides a plethora of resources so our students can be successful.
+“AZCN provides a plethora of resources so our students can be successful.
 Students learn and practice in state-of-the-art skills labs and simulation center, can obtain additional tutoring and small group workshops to enhance their current course teachings, in addition to 1:1 advising and counseling services.
 There is an abundance of amazing resources to meet each students individualized needs toward their success.”

-Our Cincinnati Nursing College Scholarship Opportunities
+Our Cincinnati Nursing School Scholarship Opportunities

 Click the button below to learn more about our Cincinnati nursing scholarships and to determine eligibility

 - Advancement Scholarship

 - Working Parent Scholarship

 - Achievement Scholarship